Quicr/quicr-protocol-spec/moq-arch.md

 A.  Deliver any new objects it receives that match the name

-B. Deliver any new objects it receives and in addition send any previos objects it has received that are in the same group as the most recently received group that matches the name.
+B. Deliver any new objects it receives and in addition send any previous objects it has received that are in the same group that matches the name.

-C. Wait until an object that has a objectiD that matches the name is received then start sending any objects that match the name.
+C. Wait until an object that has a objectId that matches the name is received then start sending any objects that match the name.

-D. Send the most recent object that matches the name then send any new objects that match the name.

 ## Name Hashes